Marshall-Lerner Condition

 Revenue Differences between the Demand Elasticities for Domestic and Exported Products

 As illustrated in the above example, the key to understanding the MLC is to realize that revenue changes differently for a product between domestic and export markets, when the price changes, even when the price elasticity of demand is the same for both markets, and the price changes by the same percentage in both countries.
 For instance, consider a company that sells a widget with unit elasticity in both domestic and foreign markets.
 (How to Calculate Demand Elasticity) Unit elasticity means that if the company halves the price of the widget in its domestic market, then it will double the quantity sold.
-However, the total revenue received by the company will be the same, because even though it is selling double the quantity, it is doing so at half the price, so the lower price per widget offsets the increase in quantity, resulting in no change in revenue.
+However, the total revenue received by the company will be the same, because it is selling double the quantity at half the price, so the lower price per widget offsets the increase in quantity, resulting in no change in revenue.

 Diagram of the J-Curve that depicts the lag between the currency depreciation of a country and the improvement in its trade balance.